Towards local testability for quantum coding: Preliminaries

 One first forms $m$ projectors $\Pi_i = \frac{1}{2} (\mathbbm{1} - S_i)$ so that the codespace becomes the 0 eigenspace of $\sum_i \Pi_i$.
 Note that the generators $S_i$ of the stabilizer group are products of Pauli operators and therefore admit a spectrum $\mathrm{spec} (S_i) = \{-1, +1\}$.

 The (normalized) Hamiltonian $H_\cC$ associated with the code is defined as

 This is the straightforward generalization of the notion of syndrome weight to the quantum case.
-Defining the distance to the code requires more care, however, in the quantum setting since it is not \textit{a priori} obvious how to compute the distance between an arbitrary state $|\psi\rangle \in (\bC^2)^{\otimes N}$ to a quantum code $\cC$.
+Defining the distance to the code requires more care, however, in the quantum setting.
 We follow the approach from Ref.~\cite{EH17}.
 The idea is to define a set of $N+1$ subspaces

 such that $\cC_t$ corresponds to the space of states at distance $t$ from the code.
 More precisely, $\cC_t$ is the $t$-fattening of $\cC$:

 Let $\Pi_{\cC_t}$ be the projector onto $\cC_t$, so that $(\Pi_{\cC_t} -\Pi_{\cC_{t-1}})$ is the projector onto states at distance $t$ but not at distance $t-1$ from $\cC$.
 A state $|\psi\rangle (\bC^2)^{\otimes N}$ is a distance at least $t$ from the code if